 Register to pay Belgian self-employment and corporate tax

-You should register with the tax office and, if necessary, the VAT office – both of which can be done through a one-stop-shop or business counter (guichet d’entreprise/ ondernemingsloket).
+You should register with the tax office and, if necessary, the VAT office – both of which can be done through a one-stop-shop or business counter (guichet d’entreprise in French, ondernemingsloket in Dutch).
 There are offices throughout Belgium.
-You can find the nearest office here on the FPS portal.
+You can find the nearest office on the FPS portal.
 You will need to keep accounts, receipts and make declarations of income and pay your bills on time.

 Paying Belgian corporate income tax

-Whether you are a freelance or a sole trader, if you’re working in Belgium, you have to pay income tax (impôt des personnes physiques or personenbelasting) every year.
+Whether you are a freelance or a sole trader, if you’re working in Belgium, you have to pay income tax (impôt des personnes physiques in French, personenbelasting in Dutch) every year.
 This tax is payable one year after the end of the tax year, although you can choose to pay advance estimated quarterly payments for the year in progress.
-You are not required to make advance payments for the first three years of setting up your business; after this period you are required to do so.
+You are not required to make advance payments for the first three years of setting up your business; after this period, you are required to do so.

 If you are a sole trader or in a partnership, then your profits are subject to personal income tax.
-The current rates are progressive, up to 50 percent.
+The current rates are progressive, up to 50%.

 Income tax bands in Belgium: